-Table 4-7: LED Product Milestones
+Table 4-17: LED Product Milestones

-Assumption: CRI > 80, $CCT < 5000^{\circ}K$
+Assumption: CRI > 80, CCT < 5000°K

 Using the subtask descriptions in the tables in the previous section, it is possible to associate those that must show significant early progress with the individual milestones.
 This linkage is graphically shown in the Gantt charts that follow.
-On these charts, the "2005-priority" subtasks, as defined in the February workshop, are in bold.
+On these charts, the "2006-priority" subtasks, as defined in the Fall of 2006 by NGLIA are bold.
 The additional "later-priority" subtasks are not bolded.
 The key to these charts is described below: